 Item Description Normal break Measurement is started by executing a program and ended when a break condition is satisfied.
-Break Condition 1 -> 2 Measurement is started from the satisfaction of the condition set in Break Condition 1 to the satisfaction of the condition set in Break Condition 2.
-Break Condition 2 -> 1 Measurement is started from the satisfaction of the condition set in Break Condition 2 to the satisfaction of the condition set in Break Condition 1.
+Break Condition 1 -> 2 Measurement is started from the satisfaction of the condition set in Break Condition 1 and ended with the satisfaction of the condition set in Break Condition 2.
+Break Condition 2 -> 1 Measurement is started from the satisfaction of the condition set in Break Condition 2 and ended with the satisfaction of the condition set in Break Condition 1.